Cart

 Florida blesses anglers with the biggest bass of the year potential nearly year-round.
 But one special period spikes that “personal best” potential: the pre-spawn.
 Given the state’s length, pre-spawn timing can vary significantly.

 The pre-spawn is the window of time just before bedding time.
 Depending on where you fish, the pre-spawn length will differ.
 For instance, this stage can last 3 or more months in South Florida.
-Prespawn in Florida begins in December as the water temperatures drop to the optimum temps.
-It continues until it rises again in late February.
+Prespawn in Florida begins in December as water temperatures drop to preferred temperatures.
+It continues until it rises again in late February til early March.
 It can be as quick as a week on the Great Lakes.
-Where a more abbreviated spring shortens the entire spawning process.
+A more abbreviated spring shortens the entire spawning process.

 To successfully fish in Florida during the prespawn in February, focus on locating bait. and use affective lures, and understand bass behavior as they prepare to spawn…